Blue Harvest: Cultural references

 "Blue Harvest" contains many references to popular culture, particularly to the Star Wars film series.
 Most of the episode itself is a retelling of George Lucas' film Star Wars.
 The episode's name is a reference to the fake working title for the production of Return of the Jedi.

 When Peter is about to begin telling the story he says that it is about "love and loss, fathers and sons, and the foresight to retain international merchandising rights", a reference to the fact that 20th Century Fox gave those rights to Lucasfilm.
 During the text scrawl actress Angelina Jolie, her film Gia, and the television channel HBO are mentioned.

-One of the Star Destroyers displays a bumper sticker reading "Bush – Cheney" a reference to United States President George W. Bush and Dick Cheney's 2004 re-election campaign.
-When the Millennium Falcon enters hyperspace, the visual effect is replaced with the intro sequence from Doctor Who, using the version of that sequence from the Tom Baker era; and when the Millennium Falcon leaves hyperspace, it appears to have entered the video game, Asteroids.
-Once Leia is captured, Vader asks her where she hid the Death Star plans, leading her to respond that they are in one of twenty-six briefcases, a reference to the game show Deal or No Deal.